Guidelines to Applications

 - Items which have already been purchased or work / activity which has already been completed

-- Repeat grants within five years, except in special circumstances
+- Repeat grants within three years, except in special circumstances

 - Travel costs